Octoframes/2i2c-task/Teaching_with_Syzygy.md

     we will try to resume the service as soon as possible, but this depends on lots of factors, and we can't always do it the same day.

-For these reasons we recommend against using syzygy for e.g. Timed exams and we urge you to be careful when planning submission dates for homework etc.
+For these reasons we recommend against using 2i2c for e.g. Timed exams and we urge you to be careful when planning submission dates for homework etc.

 ## Tools